 The Palompon Institute of Technology was established in June 18, 1961.
-The operation started on 1964 as the Palompon School of Arts and Trades (PSAT) through House Bill 1105, otherwise known as RA 3394, authored by then Congressman Marcelino R. Veloso of the 3rd District of Leyte.
+The operation started in 1964 as the Palompon School of Arts and Trades (PSAT) through House Bill 1105, otherwise known as RA 3394, authored by then-Congressman Marcelino R. Veloso of the 3rd District of Leyte.
 As provided for in the said act, PSAT functioned as a secondary trade school under the Bureau of Vocational and offered only the 4-year secondary trade curriculum.

 However, PIT could not immediately function as a chartered state college due to many constraints, so for a time, it continued to operate as a non-chartered state institution directly under the Bureau of Vocational Education

 With the passing away of Mr. Arandia on July 24, 1972, Mr. Antonio D. Sanica, then head of the school’s vocational department, became the school-in-charge pending the appointment of a new principal.
 During his short tint in office (1971-1972).
 Mr. Sanica made possible the leveling of the southern portion of the school site and the construction of a small permanent stage for programs, convocations, and socio-cultural presentations.

 On May 8, 1972, Mr. Juanito S. Sison, fresh from his stint as secondary school head teacher of Hilongos, Leyte, took over as principal.
 But no sooner had he assumed office than Dr. Paulino I. Villagonzalo was assigned to administer the Institute, first as superintendent and school-in-charge and later as acting President.

 Finally, on August 31, 1972, PIT was formally organized and operated as a chartered state college.
 Now, with an independent governing Board of Trustees, it ceased to be under the management and supervision of the Bureau of Vocational Education.